June Taylor: The June Taylor Dancers

-One dance from the April 21, 1956 episode, titled “Bumble Boogie,” features a 13-year-old violin prodigy playing live while the dancers in bumblebee costumes spin and tap around him.
+One dance from the April 21, 1956, episode, titled “Bumble Boogie,” features a 13-year-old violin prodigy playing live while the dancers in bumblebee costumes spin and tap around him.
 The dance features a range of steps from classical ballet pique turns and saut de basques to popular lindy hop and Charleston steps.
 The formational changes are complex, and the movement is all very precisely timed, requiring an immense amount of rehearsal in just one week.
 Other dances they performed on the show involve complex tap dance sequences, kicklines, and even twirling and throwing hula hoops.
-They often involve June Taylor’s signature overhead kaleidoscopic Busby Berkeley-esque shots, in which the dancers lie on the floor in a circle and move their legs to create different shapes together, an effect that could not be produced in a traditional stage setting.
+They often involve June Taylor's signature overhead kaleidoscopic Busby Berkeley-esque shots, in which the dancers lie on the floor in a circle and move their legs to create different shapes together, an effect that could not be produced in a traditional stage setting.
 Due to the specific demands of television, the expectations of dancers changed, and it seems that those expectations became much harder to fulfill, as many dancers were not able to keep up.
 This emphasizes the unique hard work and success of June Taylor and her dancers, as they stepped up to fill the new roles created by the medium of television.

+Mercedes Ellington, granddaughter of Duke Ellington and daughter of Mercer Ellington, became the group's first and only African-American dancer in 1963.
+In a Dance Magazine article after Taylor's death, Mercedes Ellington emphasized Taylor's role as a mentor in her career, saying that “she looked after me.”

+In 1964, Gleason moved his television show to the Miami Beach Civic Auditorium.
+As a result, Taylor closed her dance school in New York in 1964 and moved to Florida where she found that her health improved.
+In 1965, the June Taylor Dancers added male performers to the troupe.

+Later career

+In 1978, Taylor, who lived in Fort Lauderdale, Florida, after Gleason moved production of his show from New York to Miami Beach, began choreographing the Miami Dolphins cheerleading squad, the Dolphin Starbrites, and served in this capacity until 1990.
+The Starbrites, famous for their one-piece bathing suits and go-go boots, performed Broadway-style halftime shows.
+In February 1992, she produced and directed UNICEF's A Tribute to the World's Children.
+In 1991, Taylor was honored for her contributions to dance at the Capezio Awards.

-Personal life
+Personal life and death

-June Taylor married attorney Sol Lerner; the couple had no children.
-Her sister, and sometime dance partner, Marilyn Taylor Horwich, became Jackie Gleason's third wife in 1975.
+Taylor's father died in 1968 after killing his current wife and himself in a murder-suicide.
+Her mother died in February 1977 at 79 years old.
+She married theatrical attorney Sol Lerner in 1945; the couple had no children.
+Lerner died in 1986 Her sister, and sometime dance partner, Marilyn Taylor Horwich, became Jackie Gleason's third wife in 1975.